-The overall conclusion of this study is that wind generation can supply clean energy at a very low cost of production to the New York power grid.
-This energy results in significant savings in overall system production costs, reductions in "greenhouse" gases such as $CO_2$ and other emissions such as NOx and $SO_2$ as well as results in an overall reduction in wholesale electricity prices.
-However, wind plants because of their intermittent and variable nature provide more of a challenge to power system operation than conventional power plants.
-This study concludes that the NYISO's systems and procedures (which includes the security constrained economic dispatch and the additional operational practices available to accommodate wind resources) should allow for the integration of much higher installed base of wind plants without any adverse reliability impacts.
+The primary finding of the study is that wind generation can supply reliable clean energy at a very low cost of production to the New York power grid.
+This energy results in significant savings in overall system production costs, reductions in "greenhouse" gases such as CO_2 and other emissions such as NOx and SO_2 as well an overall reduction in wholesale electricity prices.
+However, wind plants require a significant upfront capital investment.
+In addition, wind plants, because of their variable nature and the uncertainty of their output, provide a greater challenge to power system operation than conventional power plants.
+This study determined that the NYISO's systems and procedures (which include the security constrained economic dispatch and the practices that have been adopted to accommodate wind resources) will allow for the integration of up to 8 GW of installed wind plants without any adverse reliability impacts.